Preventing and Recovering from Website Hacks

 Firewalls act as a barrier between your website and potential threats.
 Security plugins like Wordfence or Sucuri can also provide real-time monitoring and protection.

-4. Use Strong Passwords and Two-Factor Authentication
+4. Use Strong Passwords and 2FA

 Weak passwords are an open invitation for hackers.
 Always use strong, unique passwords and enable two-factor authentication (2FA) to add an extra layer of security.